Classes and Majors

 Majors

 Law schools welcome undergraduates of all majors.
 To be a successful law school student, you should have strong analytical and writing skills – undergraduate training in a specific discipline is not required.
-That said, some popular majors among WSU students pursuing law school are business, communication, criminal justice, English, history, political science, and philosophy.
-At WSU, three of these majors (history, philosophy, and political science) offer pre-law tracks.
+That said, some popular majors among WSU students pursuing law school are business, communication, criminal justice, English, history, music, philosophy and political science.